 In this post, I’ll tell you my very personal story of becoming a digital nomad – the good, the bad, and the ugly of how I went from corporate lawyer to traveling the world for 3+ years while working online.

 If you’d rather just skip to the part where I give you some tips on how to become a digital nomad yourself, you just click here to jump to my tips for transitioning to nomad life.

 Ok, ready to hear how I became a digital nomad?

-When I tell people that I’m a recovering corporate lawyer turned global vagabond, and that I’ve been traveling the world full time for 3 years while working online, it usually elucidates one of a couple reactions.
+When I tell people that I’m a recovering corporate lawyer turned global vagabond, and that I’ve been traveling the world full time for 3 years while working online and living out of what I can pack in a suitcase, it usually elucidates one of a couple reactions.

 But another group of people will stand in shock for a minute before asking simply:

 And honestly, it’s a long and convoluted story.